spicyjack/public/notes/bind-isc.md

 You can also use `dnssec-keygen` to generate TSIG keys

-    sudo dnssec-keygen -a hmac-md5 -b 512 -n HOST lg-oc
+    sudo dnssec-keygen -a hmac-md5 -b 512 -n HOST -K /target/dir <keyname>

 - `-a` - algorithm type
 - `-b` - number of key bits
 - `-n` - key type
 - See `dnssec-keygen` manpage for a list of valid bit sizes and key types

-Create a new TЅIG shared secret file on both machines.
-The contents the shared secret file consists of the "Key:" string from the \*.private file, along with a description of the key format.
-The new key file should look something like this:
+From the files output by the `dnssec-keygen` command, create a BIND DNS config file snippet that contains the "key" directive.
+The contents the "key" directive snippet file consists of the "Key" and "Algorithm" strings from the `dnssec-keygen` `*.private` file, along with a description of the key format, formatted as a "key" directive would be in a BIND configuration file (`named.conf` and friends).
+The new "key" snippet file should look something like this:

     key host1-host2 {